Program overview

 Graduates of the Bachelor of Arts (Honours) - Political Studies program can pursue a variety of career paths in Canada, including:

-• Policy Analyst: Analyzes and evaluates policies to provide recommendations for government or organizations.
+- Policy Analyst: Analyzing and developing policies for government agencies or non-profit organizations.

-• Political Consultant: Advises political candidates or parties on campaign strategies and public relations.
+- Political Consultant: Advising political candidates or parties on campaign strategies and public relations.

-• Public Affairs Specialist: Manages communication between organizations and the public, often focusing on political issues.
+- Public Affairs Specialist: Managing communication between organizations and the public, often in a governmental context.

-• International Relations Officer: Works with government or NGOs to manage international partnerships and diplomatic relations.
+- International Relations Officer: Working with governmental or non-governmental organizations to manage international relations and diplomacy.

-These roles leverage the skills and knowledge gained through the program, preparing graduates for impactful careers in the political landscape.
+These roles leverage the skills and knowledge gained through the program, equipping graduates to make significant contributions in their chosen fields.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.